Obifang/Gamestm/README.md

 Search Sale has been implemented in a basic manner, in future stock names will be displayed aswell

+The sales table is full of test data that doesn't have stocksales records associated with them.

+Show sale recod works flawlessly

 ADD SALE DOES NOT WORK

 EDIT SALE DOES NOT WORK